netzero-labs/netzero/docs/Automation.md

 <img src="ifttt.png" width="300" alt="IFTTT" />

 Note: Utilizing Webhooks requires a PRO IFTTT plan (currently $3.49/month).
 For simpler automation, use the in-app schedule configuration instead.
-IFTTT is useful for more complex rules (e.g., incorporating weather or other conditions.
+IFTTT is useful for more complex rules, e.g. incorporating weather or dates.

 You can modify other parameters in addition to backup reserve percentage, see next section for details.